doge33/resources_wall/README.md

 Resource Wall is a multi-page app that allows learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.
 Users can view resources that have been contributed by other users and can review these resources accordingly.

-The live version of this web app is currently being maintained at https://tranquil-depths-66658.herokuapp.com/
+The live web app is currently being maintained at https://tranquil-depths-66658.herokuapp.com/

 ## Final Product